Kihsomray/ProPresenter-Psalms-EN-RU/README.md

 ### Why?
 We have attempted to contact ProPresenter with this issue for some time.
 Unfortunately, they were unable to provide a fix.
 This library aims at fixing these offsets.

+Bible verses remain the same.
+The only thing that is changed from the standard ProPresenter Bible setup are the offsets.

 ## How to Use
 1. Clone the repo to Macintosh HD⁩ ▸ ⁨Users⁩ ▸ ⁨&lt;user&gt;⁩ ▸ ⁨Documents⁩ ▸ ⁨ProPresenter⁩ ▸ Documents.
 The library will appear the next time you open ProPresenter.
-2. Apply a bible theme that you use with the standard Bible.
+2. Apply a theme that you use with the standard Bible.
 3. Stay up to date.
 Offsets may be updated with more accurate information.

 ## Progress

 - [x] Psalm 1-10
 - [x] Psalm 11-20
-- [ ] Psalm 21-30
+- [x] Psalm 21-30
 - [ ] Psalm 31-40
 - [ ] Psalm 41-50
 - [ ] Psalm 51-60